crschmidt/cpp.ebikelibrary.org/content/_index.md

 # Curious about e-bikes?
 Try one from the E-bike Lending Library!

-The E-bike Lending Library is a free, not-for-profit service working to expand access to e-bikes in the area.
+The E-bike Lending Library is a volunteer-run, non-profit service working to expand access to e-bikes in the area.
 We have a small collection of e-bikes that we lend out to community members for up to a week, for free.
+We're funded by contributions from our members; and staffed as a labor of love in order to help people move more of their transportation needs to bikes.

 <div style="text-align: center; font-size: 30px; margin: 20px"><a href="/our-bikes/">Check out our bikes</a>!</div>

-E-bikes are a great way to get around the Boston area.
-But there are many brands and styles to choose from, and because many e-bikes are sold online, it can be a challenge to try an e-bike before buying one.
+Our volunteer librarians work to connect you with a bike that works for you, whether you're a solo rider or a family; whether you're riding 1 mile every day or 20.

 By borrowing a bike, you can experience your daily commute, go grocery shopping, or just take a bike for a spin and decide whether e-bikes are right for you.
 [Sign up](https://forms.gle/WkBo3KS4jfbQtgAr7) to borrow an e-bike or [contact us](mailto:librarians@communitypedalpower.org) with any questions.

-The library has two pickup locations: in Somerville near Porter Square, and in Roslindale near Roslindale Village.
+The library has three pickup locations: in Somerville near Porter Square, and in Roslindale near Roslindale Village, and in the South End near Blackstone Square.

 ### How it works